Your capacity to achieve is not a fixed trait. It is a formula with variables you already manage — whether you name them or not:

 You are a node.
 Your value is your integrated processing power minus your coordination costs plus your supertechnology amplification — the full capacity formula.
 But that value gets multiplied by the quality of your network.

 A high-value node in a degen network — where relationships are zero-sum, extractive, or chaotic — leads to burnout.
 You produce value, others consume it, nothing compounds.
-50% of solo builders report loneliness at 5.5 times the general rate — and that isolation is not just painful, it is a multiplier of zero.
+46% of solopreneurs report loneliness and 39% have no one to talk to about their challenges (Founder Reports, 2025) — and that isolation is not just painful, it is a multiplier of zero.
 Your node value times zero network quality equals zero energy available.

 A slightly lower-value node in a regen network — where relationships are positive-sum and value compounds — often outperforms the lone genius surrounded by takers.